1987 Dallas Cowboys season: NFL draft

+Undrafted free agents

 Summary

 The NFL players were unable to reach a contract agreement with the owners, as a result, a strike for the second time in six seasons after the second week of games.
 Unlike the last strike, the owners replaced the striking players with free agents and veteran players who were willing to cross the picket line.
 The NFL cancelled all games for the week of September 27 and began playing with the replacement players on October 4.
 The strike ended on October 15, but the replacement players played the next weekend as well.
 The replacement players participated in three weeks worth of games overall.

 After the Cowboys began the season with a 24–13 loss to St. Louis with an upset over the defending Super Bowl champion New York Giants, the majority of the Cowboys players went on strike.
 Players that crossed the picket line to play with the replacement players included quarterback Danny White, defensive tackle Randy White, running back Tony Dorsett, and defensive end Ed Jones.
 Thanks to the veteran players and a few replacement players who would stay on with the team after the strike, the Cowboys fielded one of the better replacement teams.